SunfxDEV/proxmark-wiki/ChineseBackdoors/typesofbackdoors.md

 ***

 **CUID**- The second gen of backdoor cards.
-They dont use commands, instead the UID block can be written to like any other block.
-Can be detected if the system trys to write to block 0 and suceeds.
+Doesnt use commands, instead the UID block can be written to like any other block.
+Can be detected if the system tries to write to block 0 and succeeds.

 ***